RSGallery2/RSG2_Gallery_Component/README.md

 RSGallery2 is one of several gallery extensions/components for the well known CMS Joomla!

 ## About RSGallery2
-RSGallery is around since the Mambo days and is originally developed by Ronald Smit.
-Since then RSGallery2 has evolved with the joomla content management into what it is nowadays.
+RSGallery2 is around since the Mambo days and is originally developed by Ronald Smit.
+Since then RSGallery2 has evolved with the Joomla! content management into what it is nowadays.

-RSGallery2 is released by the GPL licence and will be **free to use** (as in free beer).
+RSGallery2 is released by the GPL license and will be **free to use** (as in free beer).

 ## Features
 The component and several plugins / modules feature following functions